esteinborn/github-for-cats/outline.md

 ## GitHub at a Glance

  - Logo is the Octocat, a cross between a cat and an octopus: http://octodex.github.com/
- - GitHub provides a medium for programmers to share code.
+ - GitHub provides a centralized medium for programmers to share code.
- - Github centralizes the distributed VC system.
  - Create public and private repos, served over https or SSH (Matrix of pub vs priv)
  - Adds a social aspect to coding